wultra/powerauth-push-server/docs/Deploying-Push-Server.md

 _Note: The RESTful interface is secured using Basic HTTP Authentication (pre-emptive)._

-## Using up ALPN

-PowerAuth Push Server uses [Pushy](https://github.com/relayrides/pushy) to send notifications.
-Since Pushy uses the new HTTP/2 interface for sending APNs messages, underlying server must support this protocol.
-As a result, Java runtime / application container must support HTTP/2 as well.

-### APNL and Tomcat 8.0

-Put `alpn-boot` library (available [here](https://mvnrepository.com/artifact/org.mortbay.jetty.alpn/alpn-boot)) in `${CATALINA_HOME}/lib` folder and make sure to start Tomcat with `-Xbootclasspath/p:${CATALINA_HOME}/lib/alpn-boot.jar` parameters, so that the library is on classpath.

 ## Correlation Header Configuration (Optional)

 You can enable correlation header logging in Push server by enabling the following properties: